JasonJWilliamsNY/purple_line_dev_doc/step7.rst

   periodic disruption.
 - DNA Subway implements the `QIIME 2`_ software.
 This software is in continual development.
-Our version may not be the most current, and our documentation and explination is not meant to replece the full `QIIME2 documentation <https://docs.qiime2.org/2018.2/>`_
+Our version may not be the most current, and our documentation and explanation is not meant to replace the full `QIIME2 documentation <https://docs.qiime2.org/2018.2/>`_
-- We have made design decisions to create a straight-foward classroom-friendly workflow.
+- We have made design decisions to create a straightforward classroom-friendly workflow.
 While this Subway Line does not have all possible features of QIIME 2, we believe the important concepts behind microbiome and eDNA analysis are embodied in the current architecture.